Hapsburg Absinthe

-Hapsburg is a brand of absinthe sold by Wine & Spirit International Limited of London.
+Hapsburg is an Italian brand of absinthe produced by Pallini and imported by Wine & Spirit International Limited of London.
 Hapsburg Absinthe was established in 1999.

 Hapsburg contains the herb wormwood (Artemisia absinthium).
 The Hapsburg Absinthe line includes five products: Hapsburg Classic, X.C, Flavoured Absinthe, Irish Cream Absinthe, and La Magnifique.

 Hapsburg Classic Absinthe

-Hapsburg Classic is made from a traditional recipe and infused with Artemisia Absinthium (grand wormwood).
+Hapsburg Classic is infused with Artemisia Absinthium (grand wormwood).
 It has an alcohol content of 72.5%.